 Makar internals: a technical walkthrough

 This document is for readers who want the why.
-The per-subsystem reference pages (docs/kernel/*.md) explain what each module does; this one walks the machine top-to-bottom — CPU state at boot, paging, TLB management, per-task address spaces, the scheduler, ring-3 entry, the syscall ABI — and covers how Makar’s POSIX surface (fork, execve, wait4, signals) is actually implemented today, plus what’s still missing for a musl/dash port.
+The per-subsystem reference pages (docs/kernel/*.md) explain what each module does; this one walks the machine top-to-bottom — CPU state at boot, paging, TLB management, per-task address spaces, the scheduler, ring-3 entry, the syscall ABI — and covers how Makar’s POSIX surface (fork, execve, wait4, signals) is actually implemented today, plus what remains for a broader hosted libc environment.

 i386 protected mode, 32-bit, single CPU.
 No SMP.
 No PAE.
 No long mode.
 The decisions below are pitched for that target.